dennisXZX/web-developer-notes/Typescript.md

 }

-let dog = {} as Army; // treat dog as a type of Army dog.count; // so we can access the count property no matter what
+let dog = {} as Army; // treat dog as a type of Army dog.magic; // so we can access the magic property no matter what
 ```

 #### Declaration Files